Workplace Inclusion Charter (WIC)

 2: Commit

-Employers sign the Workplace Inclusion Charter Declaration, pledging to take meaningful action on workplace inclusion within 6-12 months.
+Employers sign the Workplace Inclusion Charter Declaration, pledging to take meaningful action on workplace inclusion within a set timeframe.

 3: Act